 We release new versions of the ParticiPoll add-in from time to time and always recommend that users get the latest version.
-Click the Settings button (with the gear icon) on your ParticiPoll tool bar in PowerPoint and look for the version number which is currently 3.0 r646 (COM) or 2.1 r645 (Macro).
-If the Settings button is missing or the version number is earlier than this then please click here to get the latest version.
+Click the Settings button (with the gear icon) on your ParticiPoll tool bar in PowerPoint and look for the version number which is currently 2.1 r645.
+If the Settings button is missing or the version number is earlier than 2.1 r645 then please click here to get the latest version.

 How does ParticiPoll prevent audience members from voting more than once?

 Are there any limits on how many polls I can conduct or how many votes I can collect?

 No. ParticiPoll is an ‘all you can eat’ service.
 You can conduct as many polls as you like and collect votes from as many audience members as you like.